 Visitors may also visit the Old Supreme Court, which is now the National Gallery Singapore, an art museum.
 You can download a free mobile app for a virtual tour of the old Supreme Court.

-In view of the COVID-19 situation, the Judicial Heritage Gallery, Learning Court and viewing gallery at the Supreme Court will remain closed till further notice.
+In view of the COVID-19 situation, the Judicial Heritage Gallery at the Supreme Court will remain closed till further notice.

 Visitors to the State Courts can explore the following: